Pyhä-Luosto Hiking Trails

 Summer trail, duration 3-4 h.

-For the most part of the trail the route is easy, but partly intermediate, due to steep ascents and stairs.
+Easy trail for the most part, partly intermediate due to steep ascents and stairs.

-Along this trail, you will see the national park's most famous sights: the Pyhänkasteenputous Waterfall, Isokuru Gorge and Uhriharju Ridge, so this trail is recommended for all first-timers to Pyhä-Luosto.
+Along this trail, you will experience the national park's most famous sights: the impressive Isokuru Gorge as well as Pyhänkasteenputous Waterfall and Uhriharju Ridge considered sacred by the ancient forest Sámi.

 Starting Point